Male Fashion Advice For Dads Who Are Too Busy Parenting To Worry About Clothes

 - Oxford shirts.
 They’re white.
 They have a collar.
 You wear them almost every day.
 No need to be precious about it.

-A Note On Your T-Shirt
+A Note On Men’s T-Shirts

 T-shirts are weird — and not in a Co-Ed Naked or Big Johnson kind of way.
 They’re items that you can save money on, but it’s also the core of your casual wardrobe.
 Carvalho says, buy good t-shirts (like ones made from Supima cotton) and don’t over-launder them to the point where they pill or lose their structure.
 Still not sure when to replace a t-shirt?
 Yellow pit-stains should be your red line.

-His Suggested Brands To Get Your Started
+Suggested Men’s Clothing Brands To Get You Started

 - Denim: A.P.C. and Levi’s, which also has premium offerings.